 Profile

-Anand Bhate is one of the most promising artistes in the new generation of the great Kirana tradition.
+Anand Bhate is one of the most promising artistes of the great Kirana gharana tradition.
 He started his musical journey in the childhood and since then he has continued to present different exponents of Hindustani Classical Music.
-He has a privilege of being the disciple of the great classical vocalist, Bharat-Ratna Pandit Bhimsen Joshi, doyen of the Kirana gharana, a legend in his lifetime.
+He has a privilege of being the disciple of the great classical vocalist, Bharat-Ratna Pandit Bhimsen Joshi.

 I

-Meanwhile, again thanks to his father, Anand had also begun his systematic initial training in classical music with Pandit Yashwantrao Marathe, who initiated Anand into the intricacies of Khayal gayaki.
+Meanwhile, Anand had also begun his systematic training in classical music with Pandit Yashwantrao Marathe, who initiated Anand into the intricacies of Khayal gayaki.
 He got many opportunities to perform, particularly at the residence of Hirabai Badodekar, another stalwart of the Kirana gharana.
 He invariably impressed his audience—which, on occasion, included stalwarts like Pandit Ravi Shankar, Ustad Alla Rakha and Ustad Zakir Hussain, among others.

 I

-As already mentioned, Anand became a disciple of the great Pandit Bhimsen Joshi in 1988, which was, indeed, a long-cherished dream coming true for Anand.
+Anand became a disciple of the great Pandit Bhimsen Joshi in 1988, which was, indeed, a long-cherished dream coming true for Anand.
 Under Bhimsenji’s guidance, Anand has emerged as a notable Khayal-singer of the younger generation that has to carry forward the glorious tradition of Indian classical music in general and the Kirana gayaki in particular.
-He has performed many times at the prestigious Sawai Gandharva Music Festival at Pune including recent performance in 2010.

 © www.anandbhate.com